Sheep-y/Modnix/DESIGN_DOC.md

 5. Conflicts are checked for each mod.
 Targetted mods are disabled and removed from resolution.
 6. Mods are ordered by LoadsAfter and LoadsBefore.
 Conflicts cause the rule to be ignored.
 7. Expansion
-    1. Mods are parsed as mod and added to resolution.
+    1. Mods are parsed and added to resolution.

 ### Example mod_info.js